caryoscelus/heavy-bright-sun-wip/heavy-bright-sun.md

     ***

 "Go on, go on, go on", somebody preached in the darkness.
-And then repeated those tiny useless words a half dozen more.
+And then repeated those tiny useless words a half dozen times more.
 And then again, and again, and again.
 It no longer sounded like an urge to continue, but it attained a certain beat to it that was pushing forward, until it succeeded to surface.